-Four blackbirds gathered on the lawn below.
-Politely equidistant from each other they pecked-searched through blades of drying grass.
+34 Four barnyard swallows gathered on the lawn below.
+Politely equidistant from each other they peck-searched through blades of drying grass.
 Then, as if summoned, all four flew up in a tk tree.
-The quit seemed to slither then boom.
+The quiet seemed to slither then boom.
 Its presence more theatrical than noise.
-It was the quiet of their house afternoon and evening as she and her brother figured out what to eat, do or talk about.
+It was the quiet of the Lotus house afternoon and evening as she and her brother figured out what to eat, do or talk about.
 Their parents worked sixteen hours and were hardly there.
-Salem was mute about everything except his meals; Nolla the wicked witch.
-Frank and See, like some forgotten, Hansel and Gretel, locked hands as they navigated the silence and tried to imagine a future.
+See, towel-wrapped, went to the window and raised it to just below the place where the screen was torn.
+Remembering how unwelcome drop-in visits to her grandparents' house were, unless Noella needed them for chores.
+Salem was uninspiring since he was mute about everything except his meals.
+Noella the wicked witch.
+Frank and See, like some forgotten) Hansel and Gretel, locked hands as they navigated the silence and tried to imagine a future.
 Standing at the window wrapped in a scratchy towel, See felt her heart breaking.
-If Frank were there he would touch the back of her neck with four fingers, his thumb stroking her nape.
+If Frank were there he would once more touch the back of her neck with four fingers, his thumb stroking her nape.
 Don't cry, said the fingers; the welts will disappear.
 Don't cry; Mama is tired; she didn't mean it.
 Don't cry, don't cry girl; I'm right here.
 But he wasn't there or anywhere near.
 In the photograph he'd sent home, a smiling warrior in a uniform holding a rifle, he looked as though he belonged to something else, something beyond and unlike Georgia.
 And there she stood, her body already throwing off the good the soak had done and beginning to sweat.
 She toweled the damp under her breasts then wiped perspiration from her forehead.
-Streen tear Swallows She raised the window.
-The blackbirds were back bringing with them a light breeze and an odor of sage growing at the edge of the yard.
+She raised the window above the screen tear.
+The swallows were back bringing with them a light breeze and an odor of sage growing at the edge of the yard.
+Cooled she unbooked the blue and white The pressed finally, she dragged the tub through the kitchen and out the back door.
+Slowly, carefully she rationed the bath water bucket full onto the wilted grass; a little here, a little there taking care to let her feet but not her dress get wet. feet but not her dress get wet.
+Adjance to did the ter Mid to blue dallias an a white back Needed to see Back in the house, she decided to visit Thelma, her upstairs and found her foriend at the kitchen sink.